system2neurotech/thermometer/README.md

 Use STM32CubeIDE (https://www.st.com/en/development-tools/stm32cubeide.html)

 For LCD use the  LCD brance, for LED use the LED branch.
+You can construct the hardware with either LCD support or LED support, but not both!